-- Determine which property and assets you want to include in the trust.
+- Take stock of your property: Determine which property and assets you want to include in the trust.
 You can store things like bank accounts, real estate, stocks and bonds, retirement accounts and documents of ownership in your trust.

-- Sign the trust while a notary public is present.
+- Get your trust document notarized: Sign the trust while a notary public is present.

 A living trust is a legal estate plan that lets an individual, or grantor, transfer property ownership to beneficiaries.
 The trust goes into effect as soon as the grantor creates it, and the grantor may be able to modify or revoke any of the trust’s provisions.
 But this depends on the type of living trust you choose.